Agnieszkalukasiak/SAFESURGEON/README.md

 -	Convenient Account Management: With the additional options to reset the password or delete the account, users can easily manage their account security from one simple page, giving them full control over their login credentials and account status.

-### Wireframes
+## Wireframes

 Wireframes for both the mobile and desktop versions were created using https://moqups.com/, ensuring that the structure and flow of the website are visually mapped out before development.

-### The live app can be found on:
+## The live app can be found on:

 https://safesurgeon-f2f78c12cdcc.herokuapp.com/

 To see the VERIFIED surgeon profile and ability to edit and delete, please sign in with a verified user:
 ##### Username:Henrik
 ##### Password:Monster0483

 To see the VERIFIED user found in the data base:

-Serach:
+Search:
 Country: UK,
 City:London,
 Clinic:SafeMedic,
-First Name: Henio
+First Name: Henio,
 Last Name: Tideman

 To see a REJETED user found in database:

-Serach:
+Search:
 Country: Sweden,
 City:Malmö,
 Clinic:AkutB or MediCare,
-First Name: Miriam
+First Name: Miriam,
 Last Name: Lukasiak

 To see a REJECTED surgeon profile, and ability to edit and delete, please sign in with:
 ##### Username: Miriam
 ##### Password: 123

 To see a PENDING user found in database:

-Serach:
+Search:
 Country: UK,
 City: London,
 Clinic:SafeMedic